Henrik Ibsen: Critical reception

 At the time when Ibsen was writing, literature was emerging as a formidable force in 19th century society.
 With the vast increase in literacy towards the end of the century, the possibilities of literature being used for subversion struck horror into the heart of the Establishment.
-Ibsen's plays, from A Doll’s House onwards, caused an uproar: not just in Norway, but throughout Europe, and even across the Atlantic in America.
+Ibsen's plays, from A Doll's House onwards, caused an uproar—not just in Norway, but throughout Europe, and even across the Atlantic in America.
 No other artist, apart from Richard Wagner, had such an effect internationally, inspiring almost blasphemous adoration and hysterical abuse.

-After the publication of Ghosts, he wrote: “while the storm lasted, I have made many studies and observations and I shall not hesitate to exploit them in my future writings.”
-Indeed, his next play An Enemy of the People was initially regarded by the critics to be simply his response to the violent criticism which had greeted Ghosts.
-Ibsen expected criticism: as he wrote to his publisher: “Ghosts will probably cause alarm in some circles, but it can’t be helped.
-If it did not, there would have been no necessity for me to have written it.”
+After the publication of Ghosts, he wrote: "while the storm lasted, I have made many studies and observations and I shall not hesitate to exploit them in my future writings."
+Indeed, his next play, An Enemy of the People, was initially regarded by the critics to be simply his response to the violent criticism which had greeted Ghosts.
+Ibsen expected criticism; as he wrote to his publisher: "Ghosts will probably cause alarm in some circles, but it can't be helped.
+If it did not, there would have been no necessity for me to have written it."

-Ibsen didn't just read the critical reaction to his plays, he actively corresponded with critics, publishers, theatre directors and newspaper editors on the subject.
+Ibsen not only read critical reactions to his plays but also actively corresponded with critics, publishers, theatre directors, and newspaper editors on the subject.
 The interpretation of his work, both by critics and directors, concerned him greatly.
 He often advised directors on which actor or actress would be suitable for a particular role.
-(An example of this is a letter he wrote to Hans Schroder in November 1884, with detailed instructions for the production of The Wild Duck.)
+An example of this is a letter he wrote to Hans Schroder in November 1884, with detailed instructions for the production of The Wild Duck.

 Ibsen's plays initially reached a far wider audience as read plays rather than in performance.
 It was 20 years, for instance, before the authorities would allow Ghosts to be performed in Norway.
 Each new play that Ibsen wrote, from 1879 onwards, had an explosive effect on intellectual circles.
-This was greatest for A Doll’s House and Ghosts, and it did lessen with the later plays, but the translation of Ibsen's works into German, French and English during the decade following the initial publication of each play and frequent new productions as and when permission was granted, meant that Ibsen remained a topic of lively conversation throughout the latter decades of the 19th century.
-When A Doll’s House was published, it had an explosive effect: it was the centre of every conversation at every social gathering in Christiania.
-One hostess even wrote on the invitations to her soirée, “You are politely requested not to mention Mr Ibsen’s new play”.
+This was greatest for A Doll's House and Ghosts, and it did lessen with the later plays, but the translation of Ibsen's works into German, French, and English during the decade following the initial publication of each play—as well as frequent new productions as and when permission was granted—meant that Ibsen remained a topic of lively conversation throughout the latter decades of the 19th century.
+When A Doll's House was published, it had an explosive effect: it was the centre of every conversation at every social gathering in Christiania.
+One hostess even wrote on the invitations to her soirée, "You are politely requested not to mention Mr Ibsen's new play".